pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Panels.rst

-Dragging an existing interior point moves it; when you do this, a box with an "X" in it appears to allow you to delete the point by dragging it over that box, as shown in the right image.
+Dragging an existing interior point moves it; when you do this, a box with an "X" in it appears to allow you to delete the point by dragging it over that box, as shown in the center image.

+:ref:`Modified-dragging <ug-modified-mode>` a profile point will cause it to snap relative to its neighbor points.
+Snapping will occur if the dragged point is close to vertical, horizontal, or on a 45-degree diagonal from either or both neighbors.
+When this happens, the snapped segment(s) will be highlighted with a different color as in the right image above.

 |block-image|